 Severe and long-lasting weather events push bluebirds further south than mild and short-lasting weather events.
 Situational migrants likely move only a few hundred miles.

-Little is know about the roosting habits of the Eastern Bluebird during migration.
-It is likely that they do not necessarily use cavities but roost in tree branches.
+Little is known about the roosting habits of the Eastern Bluebird during migration.
+Likely, they do not necessarily use cavities but roost in tree branches.
 Photo: Tom Murray/Flickr/CC by 2.0

 Where do Bluebirds spend the night (roost) during migration?

 It is not well known where Eastern Bluebirds spend the night or roost during migration.
-According to field observations, eastern bluebirds congregate in flocks in the winter and seek cover in heavy thickets or other areas in which adequate food and cover resources are available.
+According to field observations, eastern bluebirds congregate in flocks in the winter and seek cover in heavy thickets or other areas where adequate food and cover resources are available.